 Our executive officers may devote less time to us than if they were not engaged in other business activities and may owe fiduciary duties to the shareholders of other companies with which they may be affiliated, including those companies listed above.
-Three of our directors are affiliated with Oaktree.
-Our Oaktree-affiliated directors have fiduciary duties to us and to Oaktree.
+One of our directors is affiliated with Oaktree.
+Our Oaktree-affiliated director has fiduciary duties to us and to Oaktree.
 In addition, under the Oaktree Shareholders Agreements, none of our officers or directors who is also an officer, director, employee or other affiliate of Oaktree or an officer, director or employee of an affiliate of Oaktree will be liable to us or our shareholders for breach of any fiduciary duty by reason of the fact that any such individual directs a corporate opportunity to Oaktree or its affiliates instead of us, or does not communicate information regarding a corporate opportunity to us that such person or affiliate has directed to Oaktree or its affiliates.
 As a result, such circumstances may entail real or apparent conflicts of interest with respect to matters affecting both us and Oaktree, whose interests, in some circumstances, may be adverse to ours.
-In addition, as a result of Oaktree's ownership interest, conflicts of interest could arise with respect to transactions involving business dealings between us and Oaktree or their affiliates, including potential business transactions, potential acquisitions of businesses or properties, the issuance of additional securities, the payment of dividends by us and other matters.
+In addition, as a result of Oaktree's ownership interest, conflicts of business or properties, the issuance of additional securities, the payment of dividends by us and other matters.
 This structure may create conflicts of interest in matters involving or affecting us and our customers and it is not certain that any of these conflicts of interest will be resolved in our favor.
 This could have a material adverse effect on our business, financial condition, results of operations and cash flows.